I wanted to show you a few exercises that you can do to stop the knee pain that you get after your knee pops.

 Begin in an upright standing position.
 Put one hand against the wall or something you can place your hand on to eliminate balance so you can focus on doing the exercise correctly and get the most out of it.
 Stand on one leg, then swing the other leg forward and backward and look for a light stretch in the front and back of your hips.
 Repeat the movement to the opposite side.

 Start with one set of 5 reps on each side.
 Perform this exercise in a smooth, controlled movement with a quick stop.
 The intensity is light.
 You are looking for a dynamic stretch and a slight stretch in the front and back of the hip.

 The purpose of this exercise is to stretch out the front and back of the hip so there would be less tension on the kneecap, and there’ll be less popping or knee pain.

 #5 – Deadlift Movement

 You can do this exercise even without resistance or dumbbells, but you will get the most out of it if you add a little bit of resistance.
 Begin in an upright, standing position.
 Your feet are a little bit further than hip-width apart.
 Hold a resistance or dumbbell on each hand.
 Bend your knees, bend through the hips and bring your upper body forward.
-Maintain a good alignment with the head, shoulders and hips.
-Go back to start position and repeat the movement.
+Maintain a good alignment with the head, shoulders, and hips.
+Go back to the start position and repeat the movement.

 Start with one set of 5 reps.
 Perform this exercise in a smooth, controlled movement with good contraction of the glutes and hamstrings when you get out of the bottom position to the top position.
 The intensity can be light to moderate.
 You want to work on the glutes, so you want to look for a resistance that challenges those glutes.